 The Unity and Opposition of Both Poles in Our Experience of the Numen (I.D: God’s Presence to Our Consciousness)

+There are, it seems, two types of religious experience.
 The two poles of the numinous experience might be compared to the double-helix characterizing DNA – they are not really separated in the numen, but rather fully integrated, complementing each other, presenting a good and even loving Deity.

 As Heiler indicates (below) in his seven common characteristics of major religions, the supreme transcendent reality for all major religions is loving, and the Deity reveals this love within human beings.